 However, the cheaper option of snorkelling provides an equally satisfying experience from a bird’s eye view just beneath the ocean’s surface.

 4. Water Sports

 The best part about clear blue ocean water?
 Water sports!

-There are a number of water sports offered on the island which you can partake in should you wish to pull yourself away from relaxed state you may find yourself after a few days by the pool or beach.
+There are several water sports offered on the island which you can partake in should you wish to pull yourself away from a relaxed state you may find yourself after a few days by the pool or beach.
 Some options available are:

 Paddle Board and Surfing